wizzdi/flexicore-boot-integration-demo/README.md

 ## Two different options for running this demo

-- clone this repository and later in the demo the plugins repositories, this is the recommended way but it requires a manual installation of
+- clone this repository and later in the demo the plugins repositories, this is the recommended  approach and it requires a manual installation of all prerequisites.

 - use a pre-installed Docker from here